Charles Brooking's map of Dublin (1728)

 Charles Brooking's map of Dublin (1728) is an early map of Dublin, Ireland, and was one of the first detailed attempts at mapping the city of Dublin.

+It followed John Speed's Map of Dublin (1610) and Herman Moll's iterative map of 1714.

 Background

 The map was completed by Charles Brooking (1677–1738), an engraver, illustrator and map maker of English origin, and printed in London by John Bowles at The Mercer's Hall in 1728.
 Brooking is recorded as working at Greenwich Hospital (London) between 1729 and 1736 as a painter and decorator.
-He had earlier been active in Plymouth and Dublin where he is recorded as working at Trinity College Dublin in 1723–25.
+He had earlier been active in Plymouth and Dublin, where he is recorded as working at Trinity College Dublin in 1723–25.

 It is likely his son was Charles Brooking, a notable painter of marine scenes in his own right, who was earlier apprenticed to his father.

-The map was one of the first accurate maps of the modern Dublin Georgian streetscape and includes 20 notable Dublin buildings and structures which are embedded as vignettes within the borders of the map.
+The map was one of the first accurate maps of the modern Dublin Georgian streetscape and includes 20 notable Dublin buildings and structures, which are embedded as vignettes within the borders of the map.
 As of 2024, a number of these structures remain intact.
 The map also contains the coats of arms of the various Guilds of the City of Dublin.

 It was the first detailed map of Dublin carried out since John Speed's map of 1610.